Crafty-creates/laura-chege/README.md

-### Hi there 👋
+### Hi there👋.

-I'm Laura Chege.
+I am Laura Chege.
+I'm passionate about building on infrastructure automation to unleash efficiency, reliablity and innovation.

-. 🔭 Currently building on DevOps and Cloud projects (Infrastructure Automation)
+. 🔭 I'm currently building and working on DevOps and Cloud projects.

 . 🌱 I’m occasionally improving my skills in Python and I'm taking my baby steps with GoLang.

-. ⚡ Fun fact: ...
+. ⚡ What I bring:

-. ⚡ Everything is art if you think a little more about it.
-Crafty-creates sounds cool, no ?
+- Combines technical expertise with a positive, can-do attitude.
+- Passionate about implementing and launching new projects.
+- Ability to transalate business requirements into technical solutions.

 <!--
 **laura-chege/laura-chege** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.